 With MARGA Industry, the teams experience a variety of situations during the management simulation in which entrepreneurial thinking and action is required.

-Product 1 is old and at the end of its lifecycle.
-Its share of turnover is high and the profit margins low, there is a need for action, especially when the dollar is falling and raw materials prices are increasing.
+The consumer good product 1 is old and at the end of its product life cycle.
+Its share of turnover is high and the profit margins low, there is a need for action, especially when the dollar is falling and raw material prices are increasing.

-Product 2 is a service, it is very profitable and has just been introduced to the market.
+Product 2 is a service product, it is very profitable and has just been introduced to the market.
 You are expecting sustainably high rates of growth and are trying to increase your market share - but this is what your competitors want as well.

-As an investment good, high-tech-product 3 is very sensitive to growth: when business is going well, you require the corresponding capacity.
+As an capital good, product 3 is very sensitive to growth: when business is going well, you require the corresponding capacity.
 If demand falls, you have to be set up in a flexible way.

-In addition to your home market Europe, you are also present in Eastern Europe, the USA and Asia.
+In addition to your home market Europe, you are also present in EEMEA (Eastern Europe, Middle East, Africa), Americas (North and South America) as well as APAC (Asia Pacific).
 Current real-time developments such as exchange rates, interest rate changes and overall economic trends are all incorporated in the simulation.
 You can find background information from the current publications of the Handelsblatt publishing group, our long-standing partner for many years.

 Strategy and Marketing